FI-Solutions/highcharts-vue/README.md

 # Highcharts-Vue
-*The official Highcharts wrapper for Vue framework.*
+*The official Highcharts integration for the Vue framework.*

 **This package now also supports Vue 3 and Composition API** :tada: